unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 ##### Truesight

-A creature with truesight can, out to a specific range, see in normal and tek darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.
+A creature with truesight can, out to a specific range, see in normal and tek darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by tek.
 Furthermore, the creature can see into the Ethereal Plane.

 #### Food and Water